ICSCR/icscr.github.io/index.md

 ICSC Resource is an appropriate venue to publish datasets, machine learning models, indexes, benchmarks, ontologies, libraries, APIs and tools that demand a high effort to be developed and can have a high impact on advancing the state of the art of semantic technologies.
 Papers describing resources rarely receive the same recognition as research papers, therefore ICSC Resource will start to consider such works as well.
 The main requirements for resource papers are: (I) an objective but precise description of the resource; (II) an open license; and (III) to make the resource available to other users through a permanent link.

-This year we are particularly encouraging ontologies and RDF dataset submissions with KBox (https://github.com/AKSW/KBox).
+This year we are particularly encouraging ontologies and RDF dataset submissions available through KBox (https://github.com/AKSW/KBox).

 ### Review Criteria